We're Transforming Food Deserts to Beauty!

 Beauty's Community Garden's programs, events, and educational materials focus on breaking the cycle of food insecurity, poor nutrition, and the resulting health outcomes people within communities with limited access to fresh produce experience.
 These communities are called food deserts.
 Our garden is located in one of forty plus food deserts in Houston.
 We are committed to bringing awareness and impacting the lives of the residents in these communities.

-People within the U.S. reside in food desert communities.
+People in the U.S. reside in food desert communities according to the USDA

 Reside in one of 40+ food deserts in